 The top took about an hour to construct, so if you were making this table from start to finish, expect it to take about 2 hours.

-Now we have a large, STURDY table that we can eat at on nice evenings!
+Now we have a large, STURDY table where we can eat on nice evenings!